Fremont Quiet Zone Program

 General Project Description

-• Federal transportation safety policy requires the sounding of train horns in advance of public grade crossings.
+- Federal transportation safety policy requires the sounding of train horns in advance of public grade crossings.
 Horn blasts have a volume level in the range of 96 to 110

-• The study identified five quiet zone projects.
-They are listed in the following priority order based on the project cost, the number of trains passing through the crossing, and the area of residential communities affected by the train horns: 1) Niles (Nursery Avenue) 2) Canyon Heights (Clarke Drive) 3) Centerville (Blacow, Dusterberry, Maple, Fremont, Shinn) 4) City Center (Walnut Avenue) 5) Warm Springs (E. Warren Avenue)
+- The City has identified four quiet zone projects.
+These are listed in the following priority order based on the project cost, the number of trains passing through the crossing, and the area of residential communities affected by the train horns.

-• The Niles (Nursery Avenue) Safety Project is funded.
-Click here for project details. •Fremont is seeking regional funding to implement the remaining quiet zone projects.
+- The Niles (Nursery Avenue) Safety Project is funded.
+Click here for project details

 If you have any questions regarding the project, please contact: